Understanding Customer Churn: Definition, Meaning, and Strategies

 2. Better Offers from Competitors

 If another company offers similar products at a lower price (or with better features), customers may switch.
-This happens because they stop perceiving your offerings as value-for-money.

 3. Competitors’ Successful Marketing

-Your competitors can attract your customers by:
+Competitors can attract your customers by:

 • Launching aggressive marketing campaigns